Time-Flight: Plot

-The Doctor finds that the humans have finally broken through the chamber, and he soon joins Nyssa and Tegan inside.
+The Doctor finds that the humans have broken through the chamber, and he soon joins Nyssa and Tegan inside.
 They find that the power source is a gestalt intelligence of numerous Xeraphin.
 Their ship had crashed some time ago, and to survive against high radiation levels, they took the form of energy in the gestalt.
-However, when the Master arrived, his presence caused the gestalt to develop a split personality, some willing to help the Master while others fight against him.
+The Master's presence caused the gestalt to develop a split personality, some willing to help the Master while others fight against him.
 The Master is unable to materialise the Doctor's TARDIS into the chamber but instead uses it to create an induction loop to transfer the gestalt to his TARDIS.
 On returning to his TARDIS, he finds that Stapley and Hayter have taken some of the key circuitry in their attempt to free the others, and he attempts to scavenge those parts from the Doctor's TARDIS.
 The Doctor proposes a truce, providing the spare parts including a temporal limiter, to repair the Master's TARDIS in exchange for dropping the psychokinetic field.
 The Master agrees, and quickly dematerialises when his TARDIS is ready.
 The Doctor ushers his companions and the freed humans to one of the Concordes, and uses his TARDIS to bring them back to the present at Heathrow.
 He reveals he programmed the temporal limiter to have the Master arrive later than they did, and thus is able to prevent the Master's TARDIS from rematerialising.
 Instead, as the Doctor had programmed, it will now rematerialise on the Xeraphin's home planet.

 After saying goodbye to Stapley and the rescued passengers, the Doctor and Nyssa leave.
 Tegan races out of the airport as the TARDIS vanishes, upset at being left behind.